AntoniBLopez/1rst-readmi-repo/README.md

-## Hi there 👋 Welcome to my Hitgub profile, my name is Toni and i'm a software developer
+## Hi there!
+Welcome to my Hitgub profile, my name is Toni and i'm a software developer 💻

 ```
                              \\\\\\\